 How long does tahini dressing keep?

-This will vary depending on the exact ingredients in the dressing, but in general, I find the basic lemon tahini dressing is best consumed within 4 days.
+This varies depending on the ingredients in the dressing, but in general, I find the lemon tahini dressing is best consumed within 4 days.

-Versions that contain fresh juice or herbs may not last quite as long, up to 3 days.
+Variations that contain fresh juice or herbs may not last quite as long, more like 3 days.

 Always refrigerate leftover dressing, and be sure to store it in a clean jar or container with a tight-fitting lid.

 I've also used tahini as a substitute for cashews in this Vegan Chocolate Tart with amazing results!

 - Harissa Dressing (tahini-based)